skellis46/embodied-camera/embodied-camera-application-proposal.md

 Smartphone screens demand attention made possible by chronic stillness, and human bodies are predisposed for movement. _Moving Camera Bodies_ is speculative research that examines this contradictory situation.
 The research employs the expertise of dance movement specialists in a series of practical field experiments to examine the ways these contemporary cultural technologies of movement and stillness intersect.
 The experiments involve applying sensate non-visual movement practices to the hyper-visuality and staticity afforded by the smartphone.
 The research aims to deepen our understanding of the corporeal inter-relationships between smartphones, vision, proprioception, movement and stillness.

+**notes from scott**

+Is this an interdisciplinary project, will it involve researchers outide the dance field?
+I’m wondering how you get from the developing experiments to the deepened understanding?
+Seems to be missing a step?
+If no other disciplines involved, would a kind of self-reflexive autoethnography be useful?

+Here is an idea… it’s not right but may be useful?
+I just made up ‘practice analysis’.
+And now sentence nr.
+2 and nr.
+3 kind of say the same thing.

+Human bodies are predisposed for movement, while smartphone screens demand attention made possible by chronic stillness._Moving Camera Bodies_ is speculative research that examines this contradictory situation.
+The research employs the expertise of dance movement specialists to examine the ways these contemporary cultural technologies of movement and stillness intersect.
+These specialists will develop a series of practical field experiments applying specific movement practices to the staticity afforded by the smartphone.
+Through autoethnography and practice analysis, the research aims to deepen our understanding of the corporeal inter-relationships between smartphones, vision, proprioception, movement and stillness.

 ### why the Leverhulme Trust?

 >full clear justification for applying to LT, based on understanding of LT's character.
 This is important.
 Tips: 1) consult their 'approach to grant making'; 2) don't cut and paste from their site; 3) don't duplicate things I've said elsewhere on application; 4) answer the question; 5) don't just describe the project (there's room for that elsewhere); 6) is trust really best recipient for this application?